jundalisay/superb/content/en/social/economics/principles/effort-theory-of-value.md

 But effort alone will not lead to value-creation unless the person is interested in what he is applying the effort to -- he has to be deeply interested in whatever task he is doing.

 This is where his 'personal-interest'* comes in.
 Whatever one is interested in is a natural part of the invisible hand of his dharma or tao.

+> *The Invisible Hand of Dharma or the Tao separates self-interest from selfish-interest.
+In order to make the separation permanent, we shall call self-interest as "personal interest" in order to remove the vice of selfishness from it.

 A person interested in guitars will naturally create higher quality* guitar music than someone who is not interested in guitars.

 > *We can call this a 'superabundance' in guitar music

 Society would therefore have more value, quality, and abundance if its bakers baked and its brewers brewed, instead of its bakers brewing and its brewers baking.

-> *The Invisible Hand of the Tao separates self-interest from selfish-interest.
-In order to make the separation permanent, we shall call self-interest as "personal interest" in order to remove the vice of selfishness from it.

 This value and abundance are then spread through exchange, such as through money, barter, credit, or donations, onto places where there is lack*: